-7. There Conflict With Joomla Site
+7. Conflict With Joomla Site

-If you have an outdated or distorted theme, non of the solutions above will restore your site.
+If you have an outdated or distorted theme, none of the solutions above will restore your site.
 The solution will be to update the theme to run the most recent and compatible version or you downgrade your Joomla installation to a version that is compatible with your theme.

-Joomla might simplify the white screen with those possible issues, but the process of fixing the issue is not always quick and straightforward.
+The process of fixing the issue is not always quick and straightforward.
 Here we make it clear how you can troubleshoot the white screen of death in Joomla whenever it happens.
 You will also learn how to minimize the risk of this problem happening again.

 Usually, website owners do not prefer to display errors on the screen.
 It is the error reporting feature that decides on the type of errors that should show up on a website.
 Therefore, they set the error reporting in the Joomla configuration to a minimum or none.
 As a result, the error will be suppressed and what we see is a blank page without any error message displayed on it.

-You can fix the Joomla WSOD with some proven methods outlined here. it is recommended that you begin by conducting a security check on the website to identify the cause of the error, then proceed to fix the problem.
+You can fix the Joomla WSOD with some proven methods outlined here.
+It is recommended that you begin by conducting a security check on the website to identify the cause of the error, then proceed to fix the problem.